-$$V_f^2 = 2 \int{-\infty}^{+\infty} d\tau \, e^{i\omega\tau} \langle V(t)V(t+\tau) \rangle \tag{1}$$
+$$V_f^2 = 2 \int{-\infty}^{+\infty} \mathrm{d}\tau \; \mathrm{e}^{\mathrm{i}\omega\tau} \langle V(t)V(t+\tau) \rangle \tag{1}$$

-(where the frequency $f = \omega/2\pi$).
-Since this involves a time integration, Frequency Receivers are not adapted to study short individual events, even though in modern instruments such as STEREO/WAVES and the high-frequency (hf) receiver of Cassini/RPWS, the integration is calculated over short times (typically < 1 s).
-Furthermore, in order to cover a large dynamic range, the STEREO low-frequency receiver (LFR) is equipped with an Automatic Gain Control (AGC) which adjusts the gain according to the input level; an adequate response thus requires the signal to be stationnary or to be made of a large number of individual events during the acquisition time.
-In contrast, Time Domain Samplers are adapted to study individual events since the time series are rather long (typically 131 ms on STEREO) and acquired at a very high rate (typically 8 μ s on STEREO).
-However, they involve so huge a quantity of data that a selection of the telemetered periods must be made on board; in complement, other types of data are telemetered as for example the peak signal within some given time periods, or histograms (Bougeret et al., 2008).
+(where the frequency $f = \omega/2\pi$ ).
+Since this involves a time integration, frequency receivers are not adapted to study short individual events, even though in modern instruments such as STEREO/WAVES and the high-frequency (hf) receiver of Cassini/RPWS, the integration is calculated over short times (typically <1 s).
+Furthermore, in order to cover a large dynamic range, the STEREO low-frequency receiver (LFR) is equipped with an automatic gain control (AGC) which adjusts the gain according to the input level; an adequate response thus requires the signal to be stationary or to be made of a large number of individual events during the acquisition time.
+In contrast, TDSs are adapted to study individual events since the time series are rather long (typically 131 ms on STEREO) and acquired at a very high rate (typically 8 μs on STEREO).
+However, they involve so huge a quantity of data that a selection of the telemetered periods must be made on board; in complement, other types of data are telemetered as for example the peak signal within some given time periods, or histograms (Bougeret et al. 2008).

-Figure 2 shows an example of spectrograms acquired by the low and high Frequency Receivers on STEREO A and B. The spectra are displayed as frequency versus time with relative intensity above background (in dB) scaled in grey.
-They show solar type III bursts - a type of solar emission for the study of which the instrument was designed, and unexpected voltage pulses attributed to nanodust impacts that will be discussed in Sect.
+Figure 2 shows an example of spectrograms acquired by the low and high frequency receivers on STEREO A and B. The spectra are displayed as frequency vs. time with relative intensity above background (in dB) scaled in grey.
+They show solar type III bursts-a type of solar emission for the study of which the instrument was designed, and unexpected voltage pulses attributed to nanodust impacts that will be discussed in Sect.
 2.3.
-Likewise, the Time Domain Sampler was designed to study Langmuir wave packets as the one shown in Fig. 3 or other types of plasma instabilities, but it turned out to measure voltage pulses as shown in Fig. 8 that will be discussed in Sect.
-2.3.
+Likewise, the TDS was designed to study Langmuir wave packets as the one shown in Fig. 3 or other types of plasma instabilities, but